Andriy Portnov: Return to Ukraine

-On 21 June 2019, the host of the Crime and Punishment program on NewsOne, co-host - TV channel producer, Vasiliy Holovanov, also participated in the Epicenter program.
+On 21 June 2019, the host of the Crime and Punishment program on NewsOne, co-host − TV channel producer, Vasiliy Holovanov, also participated in the Epicenter program.
 Because of this, students at Shevchenko University staged protests on 20 June near the "red" building.
 As a result, the university's leadership, including the rector of Taras Shevchenko National University of Kyiv Leonid Hubersky, read in the presence of students and members of the press an order to cancel the previous order appointing Portnov to the position of professor at the Department of Constitutional Law.

-On July 4, 2019, Portnov wrote on Facebook that he had drafted a bill banning people holding public office from holding positions between Maidan's victory and Zelensky's inauguration.
+On 4 July 2019, Portnov wrote on Facebook that he had drafted a bill banning people holding public office from holding positions between Maidan's victory and Zelensky's inauguration.
 On 11 July, Zelensky himself took the same initiative, stating that "his team" had drafted a bill to "strengthen lustration."
 According to Texty.org.ua journalists, this indicates that Zelensky is openly cooperating with Portnov.
-According to journalists, this law is not about the dismissal or punishment of people guilty of something, but about the ban on working in power for all people whose only fault is that they held senior positions in Ukraine between February 23, 2014, and May 19.
+According to journalists, this law is not about the dismissal or punishment of people guilty of something, but about the ban on working in power for all people whose only fault is that they held senior positions in Ukraine between 23 February 2014, and 19 May.
 2019.

 On 13 July, Portnov once again announced mass repression of former officials, calling the end of August.

 In November 2019, together with blogger Anatoliy Shariy and Lukash, Portnov began to publish materials on the events of Euromaidan.
 From the materials, it was assumed that the death of a third of the people from the list of the Heavenly Hundred occurred outside Maidan Nezalezhnosti under circumstances that had no direct relation to the events during Euromaidan.

 On 3 November 2019, Portnov's "PortNOW" program was launched on 112 Ukraine TV channel.
 The channel's management refused to disclose the nature of the cooperation.